sullivanpj/log-more/README.md

 Log.info("This is an info message.");
 Log.warn("This is an warn message.");
 Log.error("This is an error message.");

+// The below function call will use a user defined method to determine how this event is logged and which event handler logic is called
+Log.write("This is a custom event message.", "CUSTOM_EVENT_TYPE");
 ```

 More information on the Log utility can be found in our [documentation](https://sullivanpj.github.io/log-more/classes/Log.html).